A Survey on Bundle Recommendation: Methods, Applications, and Challenges: Definitions and Taxonomy

 \section{Definitions and Taxonomy}

 In this section, we introduce the lifecycle of bundle recommendation, providing an overview of its key stages.
-Based on it, we define the necessary notations, and formulate the problem and task of bundle recommendation.
+Based on it, we define the necessary notations, formulate the problem and task of bundle recommendation, and summarize the abbreviations used in Table \ref{Nomenclature} for clarity.
 Finally, we categorize bundle recommendation into two distinct types based on bundle composition strategy.